balanced/balanced-docs/overview/rev1/guides/orders/create.rst

 .. snippet:: order-amount-escrowed

-.. cssclass:: list-noindent

 - ``amount`` is the total amount of all funds obtained into the Order since its creation.
 - ``amount_escrowed`` is the total amount of funds that have not yet been paid out.

 Fetch an Order